-Legs with spikes that are independent of each other is a little problem to do because you first need to find an appropriate aluminum, since aluminium is the best acoustic material.
-Otherwise the world’s most known manufacturers wouldn’t produced housing for drivers exclusively of aluminum.
+Legs with spikes that are independent of each other is a little problem to do because you first need to find an appropriate aluminum since aluminum is the best acoustic material.
+Otherwise, the world’s most known manufacturers wouldn’t produce housing for drivers exclusively of aluminum.
 Those who want to get cheaper can use silumin alloy, normally with the creation of high-quality molds for casting the same housing.

-Legs on our rack are made of aluminum tube diameter 30 mm and diameter of holes is 15 mm.
+Legs on our rack are made of aluminum tube diameter 30 mm and the diameter of holes is 15 mm.
 Hole diameter corresponds to the thread M 16 x 1 mm.
-We use fine thread to be able to fine leveling the table, it is desirable to be as accurate as possible, because audio component will be placed here.
+We use fine thread to be able to fine leveling the table, it is desirable to be as accurate as possible because the audio component will be placed here.

 Picture 2 shows one set of legs, this is the main pin, on both sides is a precision thread made on a lathe, thread dimension is M16 x 1.

-Right side of the picture shows a spike in its shape, length 30 mm.
-Detail of the left side shows a counter nut for leveling and clamping of a pin since due to vibrations from the bass speaker the pin can became loose, although this rarely happens.
+The right side of the picture shows a spike in its shape, length 30 mm.
+Detail of the left side shows a counter nut for leveling and clamping of a pin since due to vibrations from the bass speaker the pin can become loose, although this rarely happens.

-Counting that maybe someone wanted to change the board and possibly experimenting with the base, ie. base on the upper side in this case he has 28 mm clearance, ie. of the thread to experiment with surfaces which means he can put a thickness between 5 mm and 25 mm.
+Counting that maybe someone wanted to change the board and possibly experimenting with the base, ie. base on the upper side, in this case, he has 28 mm clearance, ie. of the thread to experiment with surfaces which means he can put a thickness between 5 mm and 25 mm.
 It can put different kinds of materials that have, and we would still strongly recommend that put only MDF or chipboard.
-Glass as a surface destroys sound because the glass is cold material, non-absorbent and all the sound coming to the glass is rejected and destroying the already poor sound of a component.
-MDF and particleboard are, in practice, proved to be an excellent acoustic material.
+Glass as a surface destroys sound because the glass is a cold material, non-absorbent, and all the sound coming to the glass is rejected and destroying the already poor sound of a component.
+MDF and particleboard are, in practice, proved to be excellent acoustic material.

 When it’s all over assemble all very carefully.

 You will have something that you can say: I’ve saved at least 600 $.
-You might not believe me, but these audio racks on the European and American market cost between $ 500-800, but you have to realize that only hand work has a price.
+You might not believe me, but these audio racks on the European and American market cost between $ 500-800, but you have to realize that the only handwork has a price.

 We saved approximately 400$.
-Price of MDF, boards, primer, wood filler, lacquer etc. costs us 200 $.
-If someone thinks to engage in something like this, we wish him a good luck!
+The price of MDF, boards, primer, wood filler, lacquer, etc. costs us 200 $.
+If someone thinks to engage in something like this, we wish him a bit of good luck!
 For this record player stand, never mind what it looks like, but you can say this is mine.